COMSOC-Community/comsoc-website/docs/about.md

 The original COMSOC community site was set up by Ulle Endriss in 2007 and hosted at the University of Amsterdam until 2024 (see [archived version](archive/comsoc-website)).

-The site was redesigned from scracth by Simon Rey in 2024, with the goal of making it easier for everyone in the community to contribute content.
+The site was redesigned from scratch by Simon Rey in 2024, with the goal of making it easier for everyone in the community to contribute content.

 </section>